HAXN24/IG-Unfollowers-HAXN24/README.md

 <h2>Features:</h2>

+*Updated:No longer restricted to pre-defined JSON files.
+Simply upload your JSON file and let the app do the work.
+9/30/2023*

-•Import your downloaded Instagram JSON files.\
+•Upload your downloaded Instagram JSON files.\
 •Display the list of followers and followings.\
 •Compare the lists to identify users who don't follow you back.\
-•Provides direct links to each Instagram profile for easy navigation.\
+•Provides direct links to each Instagram profile for easy navigation.

 <h2>Dependencies:</h2>